 They can affect your overall confidence and self-esteem, as well as affecting the type of food you can eat.
 Both can be avoided if you attend regular check-ups at your dentist.
 They will detect and treat any dental problems before they get worse.

 Sensitive teeth are the first sign of gum recession

-If you fail to remove the sticky substance called plaque from your teeth, bacteria will flourish in the substance, which can then harden and turn to tartar.
-The bacteria release acids which weaken the enamel on the outer side of the tooth resulting in tooth decay and the chance of tooth recession.
-When it gets to this stage your teeth will start to feel sensitive, so you should arrange to see your dentist immediately
+If you fail to remove the sticky substance called plaque from your teeth, bacteria will flourish in the substance.
+This bacteria can then harden and turn to tartar.
+The bacteria release acids which weaken the enamel on the outer side of the tooth.
+Finally, resulting in tooth decay and the chance of tooth recession.
+What does gum recession feel like?
+The first symptom are sensitive teeth, you should arrange to see your dentist immediately

 The second stage of gum recession is when your gums begin to feel more tender than usual.
 When you brush your gums, they may bleed and in no time at all may take on a purple or red appearance and start to swell up.